 While the Woolrich Lookout car park where this hike starts can appear popular at times, it is the Olinda Falls and Valley Circuit that is the underrated, underestimated, and underpopulated.

 Make your way through the western section of the Arboretum heading north to Falls Road and onto Olinda Falls.
 The Olinda Falls are one of the few spots in the national park where you can stop to rest beside a waterfall, before continuing onto a dirt road that takes you through several tracks of which include a picnic ground, before hiking up a hill back to the carpark!

 The Glasgow track

 The Dandenong Ranges – 9.3km

-This track is for those looking for an uphill challenge with many steep climbs near the mountain.
+This track is for those looking for hikes near Melbourne with an uphill challenge and many steep climbs.
 Time to work those thighs, hips and butts – but there’s a reward in this one.
 Once you reach the top, you will truly feel the freedom from the small walls of your home with a view of the city of Melbourne and the surrounding eastern suburbs.

 Bonus: this track has many wide tracks for effective social distancing should anyone happen to come your way!

 Healesville – 24.5km

 This is one of the hikes near Melbourne for the experienced hiker or, at least, someone with a good level of fitness.
 A 24.5km day hike where the first large chunk is mostly uphill as you climb a steep climb to the top of Mt St Leonard.

 Once you reach the top you’re treated to a 360 degree views of the surrounding areas – and a moment to catch your breath!
 Head down towards the more flat setting of Monda Road until you hit the Condons Track – a lush oxygen-rich bushland of downhill techniques – aka dodge and don’t slip.